YuryYa/ton-audit-guide/README.md

   - **Delayed code updates:**
     - Realize that code updates do not affect the current transaction:
       - Changes take effect **only after** the current execution has successfully completed.
-  - **Decentralization Issues:**
-    - Evaluate how updates may affect the decentralization of the contract.
 - **Use of signed and unsigned numbers:**
   - If `int x` is sent in a message and `x` is added to `uint y` in the code, it is possible for the expression `x + y` to become `x - y`
 - **Exit codes:**